Product · Workstation / Light Crane Systems

 Underslung (suspended from building structure)

-For full-load coverage within 2 tonnes where the operator is on the tool for a full shift.
-Anodised aluminium runway with rigid steel-to-track connection — the surface oxidation is wear-resistant and the trolley pushes light.
+The ergonomic choice within 2 tonnes where the operator is on the tool for a full shift.
+Anodised aluminium runway with rigid steel-to-track connection.
+The surface oxidation is wear-resistant and the trolley pushes lighter than the equivalent steel section.
 Equipped with secondary protection mechanisms between track and steel structure for higher safety.
 Pairs naturally with electric chain hoists, intelligent lifting devices and rigid-arm clamp end-effectors.

 The track itself is what makes a workstation crane work.
 Specified poorly, it sags, jams, and binds on the trolley.